savob/savobajic.ca/content/projects/personal/ornaments.md

 ## Circuit Design

 I wanted to have a dozen LEDs on the ornament, with half always on and the other half blinking away at some slow frequency.
 I wanted to use the common "gum drop" through hole type of LEDs common with DIY kits since I believed they would look nicer and cozier than some SMT ones.
-I also decided that a 9V battery would be used for the power since it was a common battery that supplied a decent voltage in a single unit.
+I also decided that a 9&nbsp;V battery would be used for the power since it was a common battery that supplied a decent voltage in a single unit.

 All that remained to design was the blinking system, so I turned to everyone's favourite IC, the old reliable 555 set to run in astable (free-running, oscillating) mode.
 Not only was the 555 timer a good choice for keeping the circuit simple and reliable, it also was able to drive the "high" power output directly so no additional transistors were needed.
 Thus the component count would be kept low.

 {{< fig src="/images/ornament-schematic.svg" caption="The completed schematic for ornament (PDF version: [Colour](/pdf/ornament.pdf) / [BW](/pdf/ornament_BW.pdf))" class="schematic" >}}

-My choice of passives resulted in the blinking lights being on for about 1.8 seconds, and off for 1.4, which I felt was just the right rate to not be too attention grabbing nor too "slow".
+My choice of passives resulted in the blinking lights being on for about 1.8&nbsp;seconds, and off for 1.4, which I felt was just the right rate to not be too attention grabbing nor too "slow".

 ## Layout